.png&w=1080&q=75)

 Environmental Impact:

 Traditional metal and hardwood caskets can significantly slow decomposition.
 A sealed metal casket placed inside a concrete vault creates a barrier that impedes the natural breakdown process for decades.
 While sometimes chosen for a sense of permanence, this method remains is the least environmentally friendly option.
-However, it's important to note that some caskets are now made from sustainably harvested wood, offering a more eco-conscious choice within a traditional framework.
+However, it's important to note that some caskets are now made from sustainably harvested wood, offering a more Eco-conscious choice within a traditional framework.

 Coffins are synonymous with green burial.
-For those seeking to minimize their environmental footprint, biodegradable coffins made of untreated pine, willow, seagrass, or even cardboard are the preferred option.
+For those seeking to minimize their environmental footprint, biodegradable coffins made of untreated pine, willow, sea grass or even cardboard are the preferred option.
 In a natural burial ground, these materials decompose naturally, allowing the body to return to the earth.

 Innovations in Green Burial